If you are intending to travel in Australia on a budget, this post is for you.

 The cost of tours in Australia can be super expensive, so you have to prioritize what tours and attractions you really want to experience.

-This could be your once in a lifetime trip and you don’t want to miss out on your ultimate experiences so put aside some money in your budget for those and sacrifice in other areas of your budget.
+This could be your once in a lifetime adventure and you don’t want to miss out on your ultimate experiences so put aside some money in your budget for those and sacrifice in other areas of your budget.

 Here are some of our favourite tours we recommend putting money aside for (so far!):

-More Australia Travel Tips
+More Australia Budget Tips

-Tourist Information Centres
+Visit Tourist Information Centres

 We always visit the tourist information centres in each city and town we go to.